nonxonesi/starknames-contracts/README.md

 Contact TURBO#6141 on Discord.
 ![Starknames](starknames.jpg)
 ## ABOUT
 Starknames is the first full-end name service on Starknet!
 We are live on Testnet and allow users to name and lookup account names.
 As Starknet has an amazing and emerging gaming/NFT scene, this raises several reasons as to why a name service is even more important here than on L1, and thus, brings along an ecosystem-wide responsibility for creating a sustainable UX environment.
-You may visit the website [here](https://starknames.vercel.app/).
+You may visit the website [here](https://starknames.vercel.app/). (note: it is currently not connected with the contracts below, will change soon)
 #### Why a name service?
 (SUMMARY)
 Starknames is important because it simplifies the use of Starknet blockchain addresses.
 Imagine being able to easily remove the need for long addresses like `0x000F3b380EA218688Ca19E3b5F0fds0abAA4faDEd5f5C5803a4173b5Ab314fds`, and simplify your account to `hello.stark`!
 This is the first major step for onboarding new blockchain users.
 UX.